Coffee body butter is simpler to prepare than you may think, and it may be tailored to your needs and scent preferences.

 - Allow the liquid to cool before putting it into a large mixing basin.

 - Refrigerate the bowl until the mixture begins to solidify around the edges (about 45 minutes).
 The mixture should have a hazy appearance.

 - Whip on high speed with a hand mixer for 8 to 10 minutes, or until thick and frothy.

 - Return the dish to the fridge for another 5-10 minutes to solidify before transferring it to pantry jars.

 - Store for up to 6 months in a cold, dark location.

 - For a faint aroma, strain coffee beans straight away.
-Let the coffee beans remain in coconut oil at room temperature in a cool, dark place for some days before straining for a more potent fragrance.
+Then, let the coffee beans remain in coconut oil at room temperature in a cool, dark place for some days before straining for a more potent fragrance.

-- Another way to make a more formidable fragrance is to grind or crack the coffee beans before heating, but make sure you have a good strainer that will keep rough ground coffee from your finished product.
+- Another way to make a more formidable fragrance is to grind or crack the coffee beans before heating, but ensure you have a good strainer that keeps rough ground coffee from your finished product.

-- You can keep your body butter in the fridge, but it will be more difficult to scoop out when you need it.
+- You can keep your body butter in the fridge, but it will be more difficult to scoop out when needed.